 - How do I pay for my animal's medications?

 - All medications are charged through the pharmacy to the Veterinary Medical and Administrative Computing System (VMACS) to your account.
-There are three cashier's desks located throughout the hospital.
-Cashiers are responsible for collecting all money on your account.
-If you have questions about the Pharmacy charges you may contact the Main Pharmacy directly or call (530) 752-0187.
-The costs of medications are constantly changing, and the cost to the client changes likewise as drug items are received.
+You can pay for these medications via the Client Portal.
+Pharmacy staff can answer questions about Pharmacy charges and help you get a Client Portal account set up by calling (530) 752-0187.
+Please be aware that the costs of medications are constantly changing, and the cost to the client changes likewise as drug items are received.

 - Can I fill my animal's prescriptions at my local pharmacy?